yizhixiaolimao/MAG-ADNet/README.md

 ---

 ## 💡 Primary Contribution
 To further enhance diagnostic accuracy and strengthen the effectiveness of intermediate-to-late multimodal fusion, we propose MAG-ADNet (Modality-Adversarial-Gated Network for AD).
-This is a novel method which not only optimizes the fusion strategy but also achieves efficient extraction of discriminative information, thereby surpassing state-of-the-art intermediate-to-late fusion methods and delivering superior diagnostic performance in complex multimodal scenarios.Our key contributions are summarized as follows:
+This is a novel method which not only optimizes the fusion strategy but also achieves efficient extraction of discriminative information.Our key contributions are summarized as follows:

 ---